Hi, I’m John Rake

 I’m a seasoned app developer and a digital partner to a startup incubator.
 Each year I help dozens of entrepreneurs vet their ideas, prototype their products in record speed, and quickly launch them to the market for essential customer feedback.

 On top of this experience, I’ve also launched two startups of my own.
 I sit as a judge for my incubator’s shark tank application process.
 I live and breathe early-stage, bootstrapped startups.
-Working with founders sets me on fire, and I’ll do the same for your business.
+Working with founders sets me on fire, and bring that same energy to your venture.

-Over the years, I’ve seen hundreds of founders and entrepreneurs developers various applications for their businesses.
+Over the years, I’ve seen hundreds of founders and entrepreneurs develop a wide variety of applications.
 During this process, I have distilled the top business-killing mistakes that predict an app’s success or failure – yes, even before the app is ever developed or launched.

 If you’re even thinking about developing an app, then join my email community for this free resource.
 This 100% free guide will save you thousands of dollars and a massive amount of time by leveraging the exact knowledge that I gathered over the last decade.